I searched for the perfect DIY Dinosaur Eggs Recipe for ages before I decided to make my own!

-Form the eggs, placing your desired mini toy inside and covering the toy completely with the mixture.
+Form the dinosaur eggs, placing your desired baby dinosaur inside and covering the toy completely with the mixture.
 We had enough for about 9 or 10 eggs.

 Dry the eggs outside in the sun for two days or bake at 225 degrees Fahrenheit for about 70 minutes.
 Make sure not to leave plastic from the toy showing in the oven, and of course, don't place any toy inside the eggs that would be dangerous (like electronic figures).

-Remove the eggs from the oven and let cool.
+Remove the dinosaur eggs from the oven and let cool.